Dowker-type theorems for disk-polygons in normed planes: Proof of Theorems and

 \section{Proof of Theorems~\ref{thm:Dowker1} and \ref{thm:Dowker2}}

 Note that by Lemma~\ref{lem:closed} and Corollary~\ref{cor:closed}, it is sufficient to prove Theorem~\ref{thm:Dowker1} for any everywhere dense subset of $\KK_o$, and applying a similar consideration, we have the same for Theorem~\ref{thm:Dowker2}.
-Thus, we may assume that $C$ has $C^{\infty}$-class boundary and strictly positive curvature.
-Under this condition, the quantities defined in Definition~\ref{defn:areper} are continuous functions of $K$ for any fixed value of $n$, and thus, we may assume that $K$ has $C^{\infty}$-class boundary, and the curvature of $\bd(K)$ at any point $p$ is strictly greater than the curvature of $\bd(C)$ at the point $q$ with the same outer unit normal as $p$.
+Thus, we may assume that $C$ has $C^{\infty}$-class boundary and strictly positive curvature \cite{Schneider, Schmuckenschlaeger}.
+Furthermore, by Lemmas~\ref{lem:smoothisdense} and \ref{lem:defncontinuity}, we may assume that $K$ has $C^{\infty}$-class boundary, and the curvature of $\bd(K)$ at any point $p$ is strictly greater than the curvature of $\bd(C)$ at the point $q$ with the same outer normal as $p$.

 \begin{Remark} Under the above conditions, for any points $p,q \in \bd (K)$, $[p,q]_C \setminus \{ p,q \} \subset \inter (K)$. \end{Remark}

 In the proof we identify $\S^1$ with the set $\Re / \{ 2k\pi : k \in \mathbb{Z}\}$.
 Let us parametrize $\bd(K)$ as the curve $\Gamma : \S^1 \to \Re^2$, where the outer unit normal vector at $\Gamma(\varphi)$ is $(\cos \varphi, \sin \varphi)$.
 Then, for any two points $\Gamma(\varphi_1), \Gamma(\varphi_2)$ with $\varphi_1 < \varphi_2 < \varphi_1+2\pi$, let us denote the arc of $\Gamma$ connecting them in counterclockwise direction by $\Gamma|_{[\varphi_1,\varphi_2]}$.
 Furthermore, recall \cite[Corollary 3.13]{LNT2013}, stating that $K$ is the intersection of the translates of $C$ containing it.
 Thus, for any $\varphi \in [0,2\pi]$, there is a unique translate $x+C$ of $C$ containing $K$ with $\Gamma(\varphi) \in \bd (x+C)$.
 We denote this translate by $C(\varphi)=x(\varphi)+C$, and call it the \emph{supporting $C$-disk} of $K$ at $\Gamma(\varphi)$ (see Figure~\ref{fig:regions}).